joshm1/template-python-project/README.md

 # Modern Python Project Template

-A production-ready Copier template for Python projects with async support, strict typing, and comprehensive testing.
+An opinionated Copier template for Python projects.
+This is my personal setup for new projects - maybe you'll find it useful too.

 ## Features